maciejmikosik/testory/main/doc/tutorial.md

 ### `NoClassDefFoundError`, package *** does not exist

 Testory uses `Thread.currentThread().getContextClassLoader()` to load classes generated for mocks.
-If you use you own classloader, it is your responsibility to properly set context classloader using `Thread.currentThread().setContextClassLoader()`.
+If you use your own classloader, it is your responsibility to properly set context classloader using `Thread.currentThread().setContextClassLoader()`.
 If you skip that, context classloader by default points out to system classloader (`ClassLoader.getSystemClassLoader()`).

 Solution is to remember to set context classloader to be same as or child of classloader that loaded testory library.